 Moderator: Mr. Theroux

 Description: The goal of the French Club is to stimulate interest in the language of French, to create enthusiasm for Francophone culture and civilization and to promote and perpetuate international friendships.
 Membership is open to all students.

 Moderator: Mr. Sheehan

 Descriptions: The primary purposes of the club are to create activities and experiences that enhance a healthful school environment and educate about important health issues.
 The club works to improve attitudes about being alcohol and drug-free.
 Opportunities are created for our students to help build resumes by taking leadership roles.
-The club also sponsors and encourages participation in school-wide blood drives and the national bone marrow registry.
+It also is involved in the participation of our blood drives and national bone marrow registry.
 Field trips and guest speakers from various health agencies are also available.
 The club also promotes comprehensive CPR, first aid, advanced first aid and other first responder initiatives.
 Meetings take place on a weekly basis.
 Students interested in medicine, social work, fire fighting, counseling, etc. are encouraged to participate.

 Moderator: Dr. Marion